 The historical building housing Old Flame Brewing Co. at our flagship location in Port Perry was originally built in 1874, beginning as the Ontario Carriage Works.
 It was here where horse-drawn carriages were manufactured locally in the late 19th century.
 The building also served as a wood shop and blacksmith’s forge during this time.
 Beginning in the early 1900s, the building changed hands and uses several times.
 It became home to a Massey-Harris dealership, a shoe factory, a lumber yard, a farm equipment supplier, and a textile factory, before converting to its most recent use as Port Perry’s LCBO, in 1976.

 Old Flame moved in September 2013 and became dedicated to telling and preserving the building’s rich history.
 Renovations took 11 months to bring the building back to its original grandeur, and the doors to the brewery finally opened.

 The Tasting Room

-Pending COVID-19, we would love for you to join us for a tasting or to fill up your growlers with an award-winning craft beer.
+We would love for you to join us for a tasting or to fill up a growler with an award-winning craft beer.
 Every visit to our brewery is a captivating experience and are we confident you will find an Old Flame craft beer that is truly worth remembering.

 Take A TOUR

 Currently our tours are on hiatus due to restrictions with COVID-19 !
 We can’t wait to host you in the near future and share the stories of our incredible history, people and process.
 Stay tuned for a modified version of our tours!